Durgadevi071997-DA/E-Commerce_Sales_Data_Analysis_SQL/README.md

 Query optimization using indexes

 Business-oriented data analysis

 ## Conclusion

 This project demonstrates how SQL can be effectively used for data analysis in an e-commerce environment.
 By applying SQL concepts such as joins, subqueries, aggregate functions, views, and indexing, valuable business insights were generated from raw transactional data.
 The project provides a strong foundation for real-world database management and data analytics tasks.
-## Conclusion

-This project demonstrates how SQL can be effectively used for data analysis in an e-commerce environment.
-By applying SQL concepts such as joins, subqueries, aggregate functions, views, and indexing, valuable business insights were generated from raw transactional data.
-The project provides a strong foundation for real-world database management and data analytics tasks.
-## Conclusion

-This project demonstrates how SQL can be effectively used for data analysis in an e-commerce environment.
-By applying SQL concepts such as joins, subqueries, aggregate functions, views, and indexing, valuable business insights were generated from raw transactional data.
-The project provides a strong foundation for real-world database management and data analytics tasks.